 Resources for Students

-- The Sustainability Focus award recognizes students who have completed a broad range of sustainability related courses.
+The Sustainability Focus Award recognizes students who have completed a broad range of sustainability-related courses.
 The award is designed to encourage students to learn and to see environmental issues from multiple perspectives and to increase their experience in this multi-disciplinary topic.
-The deadline for applications this year is Monday, May 24, 2021!

 Check out the Student Sustainability Hub to find classes in the current turn that include sustainability as a component of their curricula.